Blueve/ORM-ObjectRedisMapping/README.md

 # ORM - Object Redis Mapping (Developing)
----

 A tool to map and associate objects(entities) with Key-Value based database Redis.

-With this tool, you will no longer have to worry about hot to design Redis schema and data acuisition and writing complexity.
+You will no longer have to worry about how to design Redis schema and needn't to deal with data acuisition and writing too with this tool.

 This is a toy project developed out of personal interest.
 I will try to use this project to experiment with some problemes in my work.
-Although I have no way to apply the technology used in this project in my work, I beliveve that the experience I gained in developing this project will be of great benefit to me.
+Although I have no way to apply the technology used in this project in my work, I believe that the experience I gained in developing this project will be of great benefit to me.

-If you are interested in this project too, you are welcome to put forward your suggestions in [Issue] and you are also welcome to contribute this project with me.
+If you are interested in this project too, you are welcome to put forward your suggestions in [Issues](https://github.com/Blueve/ORM-ObjectRedisMapping/issues) and you are also welcome to contribute this project with me.

 ---
-SINCE THIS PROJECT IS UNDER DEVELOPING, THE SHOW CASE BELOW IS JUST FOR PREVIEW THE API AND USAGE.
+SINCE THIS PROJECT IS UNDER DEVELOPING, THE SHOW CASE BELOW IS JUST FOR PREVIEW THE API AND THE USAGE.

 ## Show Case